devops-vesi/zfaca_accessibility_training/exercise-instructions/role.md

 ---

-## 🎯 Exercises
+## 📊 Role - Exercises

-### 📝 Objectives
+### 🎯 Objectives

 Learn to manipulate **Roles**:

-- Change Link Role into Button Role
+- Change a Link role into a Button role
-- Add more info to the Role of Buttons that open Dialogs
+- Add more information to the role of buttons that open dialogs
 - Define Landmark Roles to structure a page

 ---

----
+### 📝 Instructions

-### 🛠️ Instructions
+- If you haven’t done so already, launch the application

-- Carry out the 3 exercises
+- Carry out the exercises from #1 to #3
 - Use the screen reader to validate your work
 - For Landmark Roles you can also use these extensions:
   - [Landmark Navigation via Keyboard](https://chromewebstore.google.com/detail/landmark-navigation-via-k/ddpokpbjopmeeiiolheejjpkonlkklgp)
   - [Web Developer](https://chromewebstore.google.com/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm)

 | # | Exercise | Objective |
 |---|----------|-----------|